Last Updated on August 29, 2022 by Chris

 #10 Kfir Ochaion – All I Want For Christmas Is You

 First thing’s first; I’m really not a fan of the Mariah Carey Christmas hit, but this goes quite some way in getting me to not mind the song at least!
-Actually, I really do think this version is very good; a version I’d be much happier listening to than the original.
+Actually, I really do think this version is very good; it sounds much better to my ears with a distorted Fender Strat!
+It’s a version I’d be much happier listening to than the original.
 Sorry to all you Mariah Carey fans out there!

 Anyway, he’s recently uploaded a newer version for 2020, but I kinda prefer this older one from 2017.

 I know, there’s already a version of Silent Night on this list, but this is such a gorgeous interpretation of the song that I had to put it in!
 It doesn’t really rock, but there’s some beautiful playing here from Mark Allen.
 Very nice!